 And I know that all of you have stories to share.

 While we are working for systemic change, we must also do the inner and interpersonal work.
 The violence that is white silence can be reduced if we can sit at the table with one another and share our stories.

 28 years ago I learned that if I were to really recover from the disease that had me almost down for the count, I would need to carry the message of recovery I was given to others.
-Once the denial is broken, and we tell on ourselves, and we are “woke,” as it’s said, it’s time to move into action.
+Once the denial is broken, and we tell on ourselves, and we experience at least a semblance of an awakening, it’s time to move into action.

 It has become clear to me that, given where our country finds itself today, I need to go back home and talk to my white brothers and sisters and let them know that it’s not African-Americans or Mexicans or Muslims or gay folks who are keeping them out of the swimming pool.

 Likewise, those of you who come from wealthier neighborhoods need to break your white silence to address the well-heeled racism that is so often laid exclusively at the feet of the working class.
 It may be a little more polite and gussied up, but it’s just as deadly – maybe more so since racism plus resources always spells trouble.

 This is the work of recovery.
 The violence reduction work of putting an end to the silence.
 It’s easy to break the silence when we are sitting safely in our silos with our like-minded friends, but real recovery asks us to leave those rooms and take some real risks -whether those risks are taken in the union hall or the lecture hall.

 We are soul sick and in desperate need of recovery.
 The denial is killing us.

 We have work to do – all of us – if we ever hope to free ourselves from the deadly disease of racism and our deathly fear of talking about the things that really matter.